Fumeng-Yang/template-cover-letter-2024/README.md

 If the command line does not terminate, something must be wrong.
 I admit that it is not easy to debug.

-First, you should check if the Node.js file generats tex files in `letters`.
+First, you should check if the Node.js file generates tex files in `letters`.

-You then use a local editor (e.g., TexMaker or Texifier) to open and compile a tex file (e.g., `NEW-SCHOOL-letter.tex`) to diagnose the issues.
+You then use a local editor (e.g., TexMaker) to open and compile a tex file (e.g., `NEW-SCHOOL-letter.tex`) to diagnose the issues.

 You can also try to upload the tex file to overloaf if you don't want to have a local editor.
-But having a local editor was the only way to do this before overleaf/sharedlatex dominates.....
+But having a local editor was the only way to write LaTeX file before overleaf/sharedlatex dominates.....

 # Notes